After cancellation in 2020 due to the COVID19 situation, it was decided by majority vote that ICCG11 will take place on 18-20 August 2021.

-We’ll do our best to stick to the original program as much as possible.
+The original program will be preserved as much as possible, but we are also welcoming new submissions.
 All keynote speakers have agreed to give a plenary talk next summer and we also intend to offer the same pre-conference tutorials and social programme.
 All accepted abstracts and workshops remain accepted.
-We will also launch a new call on 15 September, giving anyone the opportunity to submit a new abstract, which will be subjected to a new reviewing round.
+For more details see the new Calls and Circulars.

 Construction grammars in and between minds, communities, computers